genapire/api/index.md

 **Q: Will you create a plugin for jellyfin/beets/any ?**

-**A:** I have thought about it and have already started some work on a plugin for jellyfin, but for now C# defeated me :)
+**A:** I have thought about it and have already started some work on a plugin for [jellyfin](https://github.com/genapire/jellyfin-genapire-plugin).
+Work in progress ...
 I would gladly accept help in this area.
 The list of contributions can't stay empty! :)

 # Free, forever